dmytrochumakov/blog/content/posts/post-3/index.md

 ```

-### Building a project through a project generation tools
+### Testing a project through a project generation tools
-If you are building a project through a project generation tool like [tuist](https://github.com/tuist/tuist) you do not need anything that was mentioned above because it already has build-in commands:
+If you are testing a project through a project generation tool like [tuist](https://github.com/tuist/tuist) you do not need anything that was mentioned above because it already has build-in commands:
 ```
 tuist test YourSchemeName
 ```